 At BARB, the delivery of comprehensive TV audience measurement is at the heart of everything we do.
-And we can’t achieve this if we don’t consider everything – new devices, new viewing habits.
+And we can't achieve this if we don’t consider all new devices and viewing habits.

 To help our customers get the most out of BARB, we look at everything.
 From the best way to find out who is watching, to what they are watching, when and on which screen to how the content got to that screen.